Altinity/clickhouse-graphouse-integration/README.md

  clickhouse-client -q "select count(*) from graphite.metrics"
 ```

 As soon as we see metrics coming, we are ready to move to next step - metrics visualisation.
-This can be done via any Graphite-compatible interface.
+This can be done via any Graphite-compatible interface and we'll use Graphite's webapp, just as an example
-Let's start with Graphite-web.

 # Install Graphite-web